leonard186/natours/README.md

 ## Description

 The purpose of this project is to demonstrate HTML, CSS and SASS knowledge.
+Built with advanced CSS techniques using the floats based layout.

-Built with advanced CSS techniques using the floats based layout
+This website has no functionality, it only presents the user interface of a booking company.

 ## Tech used